hi337/ThreeChess/README.md

 cd ..
 git clone https://github.com/hi337/ThreeChess
 cd ThreeChess
+npx vite --host 0.0.0.0
 ```

-Next, go the the "js/main.js" file and change the
+The command line should output to you the network link, which you can use to access the site with all computers on the LAN.
+For the sever to work, go the the "js/main.js" file and change the ip address on the 11th line to the address listed as the address link without changing the port.

+Then your done.
+Enjoy!